Campus Resources

 For after-hours mental health support, students should access TimelyCare.

-Licensed professional staff members work with students to resolve personal and interpersonal difficulties, including conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
-Services include individual, group, and couples counseling; crisis counseling; and referral for off-campus counseling when students' needs can be better met outside of Mental Health Services.
-Providers also offer self-help programs including Therapy Assistance Online (TAO) as well as quick consultations called "Let's Talk."
+Located in the Habif Health and Wellness Center, CCPS is staffed by licensed professional staff members who work with students to resolve personal and interpersonal difficulties.
+These may include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
+Services include individual, group, and couples counseling; crisis counseling; and referral for off-campus counseling when students' needs can be better met outside of CCPS.
+Providers also offer self-help programs, including Therapy Assistance Online (TAO).
 All full-time students who pay the university health and wellness fee as part of their tuition are eligible for services.
-Visit the Mental Health Services website or call 314-935-6695 to schedule an appointment during business hours.
-For additional information, visit the Mental Health Services website or send an email to mhscoordinator@wustl.edu.
+Visit the CCPS website or call 314-935-6695 to schedule an appointment during business hours.
+For additional information, visit the CCPS website or send an email to ccpscoordinator@wustl.edu.

 Important Information About Health Insurance and Fees for Danforth Campus Students